What is the Seed Fund?

 - When will I hear if I’ve been picked?

 Winners will be notified within a month of the deadline.

 - Is there anybody in EIL who can help me with my application?

 For details on the application process or any other enquiries, you can contact firstname.lastname@example.org.
-The Development Education Committee members can also answer any further questions you may have.
-EIL Development Education staff can provide you with their contact details.
+The Global Education Committee members can also answer any further questions you may have.
+EIL Global Education staff can provide you with their contact details.

 - Is there anybody who can help me implement my project?

-We encourage you to utilize your own resources in the planning and implementation of your project.
+We encourage you to utilise your own resources in the planning and implementation of your project.
 Each award winner will also be directed toward a mentor to help and advise on your project.
-However, if you require additional support, the Development Education staff is there to offer guidance and advice.
+However, if you require additional support, the Global Education staff is there to offer guidance and advice.

 - Can we apply as a group?

 Yes.
 We encourage groups to apply, but will require one member of the group to act as a point of contact for EIL and to take overall responsibility for the project.
 Please be sure to complete the group application form.

 - If my application is unsuccessful the first time, can I reapply?